Hushan Great Wall

-Ruins of older fortresses have been identified at Hushan, dating back to Han dynasty and Goguryeo eras.
+Ruins of older fortresses have been identified at Hushan, dating back to the Four Commanderies of Han and Goguryeo eras.
+In order to defend against nomadic tribes to the north, many of these fortresses and walls were built during those times.
 Similar sites have also been discovered elsewhere in Liaoning, as well as in North Pyongan and Chagang provinces, North Korea.
 The site of a historical city known as Posuo (婆娑) or Bakjak (泊汋, 박작) lies in close proximity at present-day Jiuliancheng, to the south of Hushan.

 On the other hand, North and South Korea academics show skepticisms on the historical existence of the Hushan great wall due to lack of evidence.
+Some South Korean archeologists and experts argue that the walls and fortifications were likely originally built by the allied Ming and Joseon to defend against Jurchen marauders to the north.
+China, by claiming them as part of the Ming dynasty great wall, was committing "history distortion with political intentions."